 - Experiment with white balance settings on your camera and/or in post-production.
 Different sources of artificial light will affect how you use the white balance.
 A street light will produce different results to a shop window light or car light

 - Embrace colour!
-Illuminated colours look stunning at night
+Illuminated colors look stunning at night

 - Photograph movement at slow shutter speeds.
-Vehicle lights become streaks of white and coloured lights
+Vehicle lights become streaks of white and colored lights

 - Explore contre-jour techniques.
 People walking past lit shop windows become eerie shadowy ghosts.
 Create a street light silhouette with shapes underneath a light street lamp